 - Cost: free to use for one genetic profile; $55/year subscription for bulk data import and ability to create up to 50 profiles

 - Complementary products: Nebula Genomics (a very affordable 30x Whole Genome Sequencing)

 DNA Painter Introduction

-DNA Painter is a free DNA interpretation and chromosome mapping site that allows you to learn more about your family history and family tree.
+DNA Painter (DNAPainter) is a free DNA interpretation and chromosome mapping site that allows you to learn more about your family history and family tree.
 The site focuses on visualization.
 It allows you to “paint” large and small segments of chromosomes that you share with your relatives and common ancestors.